merryface/merryface/README.md

 This GitHub page is still a work in process, but here's what I got so far!

-- 🌱 I’m currently learning how to use React with Firebase
+- 🌱 I’m currently learning how to test using Jest
 - 🤔 I’m looking for help with advanced React use and WordPress
 - 💬 Ask me where I'm from!
 - 📫 How to reach me: [tarikmerrylees@gmail.com](mailto:tarikmerrylees@gmail.com)